 In all cases, the student or group may accept responsibility for the alleged violation at a pre-hearing conduct conference.
 In this case, the conduct officer will propose an appropriate sanction.
 If the student or group agrees to the proposed sanction, the student or group waives his/her/its right to a hearing and appeal, the resolution becomes final, and the outcome is recorded on the student's or group's conduct history.

 If the student or group accepts responsibility but is unable to agree on the proposed sanction, the case will be forwarded to a formal hearing to determine an appropriate sanction.

 If the student or group denies responsibility, the case will be forwarded to a formal hearing to determine responsibility and, if necessary, sanction.

 In all pre-hearing conferences, students will be informed of their rights under the Code of Student Conduct, which includes the right to proceed through the formal hearing process.

-D. Mediation: Mediation is a collaborative and confidential process where students who have a conflict with one another identify issues, develop options, consider alternatives, and develop a consensual agreement facilitated by a neutral third party.
+Mediation is a collaborative and confidential process where students who have a conflict with one another identify issues, develop options, consider alternatives, and develop a consensual agreement facilitated by a neutral third party.
 Mediation can take place in lieu of an administrative hearing when all parties involved have agreed to mediation, pending the approval of the Student Conduct Administrator or designated representative.
-Mediation may be offered by the Student Conduct Administrator as an alternative to a conduct hearing for all alleged offenses which do not involve drugs, repeat alcohol violations, violence, a threat of violence, sexual misconduct, or any matter which in the sole discretion of the University gives rise to a safety concern.
+Mediation may be offered by the Student Conduct Administrator as an alternative to a conduct hearing for all alleged offenses which do not involve drugs, repeat alcohol violations, violence, a threat of violence, sexual misconduct and sexual assault, or any matter which in the sole discretion of the University gives rise to a safety concern.
 It is an alternative to filing formal charges and does not result in a conduct file.